andre-urbani/Project-4/README.md

 ## Result

 Overall I am extremely happy with the end product, and proud of my personal contribution towards the project.
-I beleive that the work I put into this project highlights my progression throughout my time on the software engineering course.
+I believe that the work I put into this project highlights my progression throughout my time on the software engineering course.

 I enjoyed working in a group, as you can work together to overcome any issues you may encounter.
 It also meant we could aim for a slightly more ambitious project in the time we had, which pushed my skills further.
 It was challenging working in a new language but I feel I became more comfortable with Python and Django over the duration of the project.